hiperhealth/hiperhealth/docs/informed_consent.md

 ---

 ## 2. Purpose of the Research
-The purpose of this research is to improve understanding of health conditions and care delivery by analyzing health-related data.
+The purpose of this research is to improve understanding of health conditions and care delivery by analyzing de-identified patient data.
 Your data may help develop better tools, treatments, and technologies for patients in the future.

 ---